The Rites of Passage

 Our emergence from infant to toddler, to young boy or girl, into teenage years, and adulthood and then to intimate relationships with another, allow us to emerge from state to state.
 This emergence is the development of these elements at a psychospiritual level.
 That is, these elements may or may not accompany us as we journey through life, and that the inner reality that these elements mark or point the way towards, may not be revealed to us as we journey through life.
 They are contingent on other factors.

 The classical caduceus is made up of three elements.
-A staff or central axis (the integrity of our systems, neurology and purpose), a single snake superceding the double snake (the duality and flexibility of life is then presupposed to be unified as One: inner and outer life) that wraps around the staff (as Parvati wraps around her consort Shiva, as the vagina encloses the penis, the sheath the sword, night shadows the light) and a pair of wings unfolds above these two elements indicating true reflection, winged thought, and the coming of illumination and light (and neurologically of temporal lobe expansion and lateral ventricular unfolding).
+A staff or central axis (the integrity of our systems, neurology and trust, purpose), a single snake superceding the double snake (the duality and flexibility of life is then presupposed to be unified as One:an inner and outer life) that wraps around the staff (as Parvati wraps around her consort Shiva, as the vagina encloses the penis, the sheath the sword, night shadows the light) and a pair of wings unfolds above these two elements indicating true reflection, winged thought, and the coming of illumination and light (physical and functional expansion and lateral ventricular unfolding and refolding).

 Through clinical experience we noted empirically that two other elements allowed the human to really shift state and this was through guidance via surrender; in this way a value and self esteem permeated the being and uplifted them to a sense of value hitherto unattained or unrealized.
 Consequently we started to place these extra symbols upon the old caduceus to promote two extra bridges that facilitated real change.